Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics

 It has been demonstrated that OAT-and-turn~\cite{PhysRevA.67.013607,PhysRevA.92.023603} and two-axis twisting (TAT)~\cite{PhysRevA.92.013623,Borregaard_2017,PhysRevLett.129.090403} can achieve faster entanglement generation.
 Although TAT exhibits a superior speedup, its interaction form does not naturally exist in known physical systems~\cite{luo2024hamiltonian,miller2024twoaxis}.
-In principle, an effective TAT interaction can be realized with OAT-and-turn, in which one can transform OAT into TAT by applying suitable transverse coupling~\cite{PhysRevLett.107.013601,PhysRevA.90.013604,PhysRevA.91.043642,PhysRevA.100.041801}.
-The coupling field can be a train of periodic pulses~\cite{PhysRevLett.107.013601,PhysRevA.90.013604}, a periodically modulated continuous field~\cite{PhysRevA.91.043642}, or even a sequence designed by machine learning~\cite{PhysRevA.100.041801}.
-Since the turn dynamics can accelerate OAT to achieve fast entanglement generation, a natural question arises: \textit{can it accelerate TAT to achieve faster entanglement generation?}
+In principle, an effective TAT interaction can be realized with OAT-and-turn, in which one can transform OAT into TAT by applying suitable transverse couplings~\cite{PhysRevLett.107.013601,PhysRevA.90.013604,PhysRevA.91.043642,PhysRevA.100.041801}.
+The coupling field can be a train of periodic pulses~\cite{PhysRevLett.107.013601,PhysRevA.90.013604}, a continuous periodic modulated field~\cite{PhysRevA.91.043642}, or even a sequence designed by machine learning~\cite{PhysRevA.100.041801}.
+Besides, by applying Floquet-engineered pulses in OAT, an artificial three-body interactions (named as XYZ model) may be realized to rapidly generate GHZ-like states with high QFI~\cite{PhysRevLett.132.113402}.
+A natural question arises: \textit{can we use turn dynamics to accelerate TAT and achieve faster GHZ-like state generation by applying Floquet-engineering?}